gidven/saxo-api/README.md

 1. A snapshot of the client's current positions, which includes *all* data for each netposition.
 This is similar to sending a GET request to the `/netpositions/me` endpoint.
 2. Delta updates whenever individual datapoints for each position change (think: current P&L, conversion rate for instruments in currencies different from the client's account currency, etc).

 The below code is very similar to the code in step 3.
 This new subscription will be stremaing updates on the **same** websocket connection.
-Not that the `AccountKey` field is optional: if it is *not* provided, netpositions for ALL of the client accounts will be streamed (this is likely what you want if you are looking to provide a 'complete overview' in your UI).
+Note that the `AccountKey` field is optional: if it is *not* provided, netpositions for ALL of the client accounts will be streamed (this is likely what you want if you are looking to provide a 'complete overview' in your UI).

 ```javascript
     var data = {